 Dallas man set to die for killing daughters, 9 and 6

-HUNTSVILLE, Texas – Attorneys for a man convicted of fatally shooting his 9- and 6-year-old daughters in Dallas nearly 17 years ago as their mother listened on the telephone say he's mentally incompetent to be executed this week.
+HUNTSVILLE, Texas – Attorneys for a former Dallas accountant condemned for fatally shooting his two young daughters while their mother listened helplessly on the phone are hoping a federal court keeps him from the Texas death chamber.

-Lawyers for 62-year-old John David Battaglia have asked a federal appeals court and the U.S. Supreme Court to block his lethal injection scheduled for Thursday evening in Texas.
+John David Battaglia is set for execution Thursday evening for the May 2001 slayings of his 9-year-old daughter, Faith, and her 6-year-old sister, Liberty.
+Battaglia and his wife had separated and the girls were killed at his Dallas apartment during a scheduled visit.

-The former accountant's mental competency long has been an issue in his case.
-Evidence shows Battaglia has used a prison library to research capital cases that focused on competency and a state judge who ruled him competent described him as cunning and smart enough to figure out how to avoid his punishment.
+He'd be the nation's third prisoner executed this year, all in Texas.